-Castles and churches are a distinctive trait of this area, dating from the era when the river Adda was an important defensive line of the Empire.
-Those who wish to tread the old Via Fracigena, which once connected ancient Rome to Gaul, should walk from Orio Litta to Corte Sant’Andrea, where there used to be an ancient ford used by pilgrims.
-Several museums tell the story of the ancient farming tradition such as Cavacurta, Cavenago d’Adda, Livraga, Mairago, Montanaso Lombardo and Sant’Angelo Lodigiano.
-The tour of historical centres and villas should take in the villages of Borghetto Lodigiano, Sant’Angelo Lodigiano with its Visconti Castle which is one of the best preserved in Lombardy, Camairago and Castiglione d’Adda, while in Codogno 16th century paintings in the Collegiata di San Biagio and the Santuario della Madonna di Caravaggio.
+Castles and churches are a distinctive trait of this area, dating from the era when the River Adda was an important defensive line for the Empire.
+Those who wish to tread the old Via Francigena that once connected ancient Rome to Gaul should walk from Orio Litta to Corte Sant’Andrea, where an ancient ford was once used by pilgrims.
+Several museums, in Cavacurta, Cavenago d’Adda, Livraga, Mairago, Montanaso Lombardo and Sant’Angelo Lodigiano, recount ancient farming traditions.
+Meanwhile, a tour of historic centers and villas should take in the villages of Borghetto Lodigiano, Sant’Angelo Lodigiano with its Visconti Castle (one of the best-preserved in Lombardy), Camairago, Castiglione d’Adda, and Codogno for its 16th-Century paintings in both the Collegiate Church of San Biagio and the Sanctuary of the Madonna di Caravaggio.

-In Lodi Vecchio, the Romanesque Basilica of San Bassiano, dating from the fourth century A.D., should not be missed with its remarkable frescos from the first half of fourteenth century in an evocative setting.
+In Lodi Vecchio, the Romanesque Basilica of San Bassiano dates from the 4th Century A.D.;with its remarkable frescoes from the first half of the 14th Century and inspiring surroundings, is a must.

-The peaceful countryside, the scenic stretches of water and the excellent cuisine are an invitation to relaxation, but for those who like outdoor activities there are bike routes. sometimes alongside the stretches of water, sometimes exploring the artistic beauty of the towns.
-Sports like canoeing are available on the river Adda, located to the east of Lodi.
+The peaceful countryside, the scenic stretches of water and the excellent cuisine are an invitation to relax, but for those enthused for outdoor activities, bike routes run alongside stretches of water, and lead to the discovery of artistic beauty of the towns.
+Canoeing and other sports are also options on the River Adda (east of Lodi).

-An interesting way of discovering the territory is to visit the Lodi farmsteads, such as that of Grazzanello, which has been converted into a fascinating agricultural museum.
-For those who appreciate craftsmanship, Lodi has a fine tradition of ceramics going back to the 16th century that is regarded as the jewel in Lodi’s cultural and economic crown, having obtained the DOC classification under the brand, “Vecchia Lodi,” the only DOC for handmade products in Lombardy.
-Lodi is listed by the Italian Association of Cities of Ceramics and the town centre contains many old workshops where traditional techniques are still employed.
+An additional, interesting way to explore the terrain is by visiting the Province of Lodi's farmsteads, for instance that of Grazzanello, which has been converted into a fascinating agricultural museum.
+Not only, but Lodi possesses a fine ceramics tradition, dating back to the 16th Century and regarded as the jewel in Lodi’s cultural and economic crown.
+The craft even obtained the D.O.C. classification under the brand “Vecchia Lodi,” the only such label for handmade products in Lombardy.
+And the city is listed by the Italian Association of Ceramics Cities, as the town center contains many old workshops where age-old techniques are still employed.

 Many gastronomy festivals that take place during the year are devoted to local produce, drawing a great many tourists.
-A land so concerned with agriculture cannot fail to delight the palate.
+A land so involved in agriculture cannot fail to delight the palate.

-For the festival of the city patron saint, San Bassiano on January 19th, it is the tradition to eat Buseca, boiled tripe with beans and filson (strings of boiled chestnuts).
+For Lodi's celebrations of its patron saint, San Bassiano, it is tradition to eat Buseca, boiled tripe with beans and filson (strings of boiled chestnuts), every January 19th.

-Finally, the desserts.
-The most typical Lodi cake is Tortionata, an almond cake with ancient origins.
-Let’s not forget the Easter lamb in pastry filled with cream, Lodi cannoli, which are eclairs filled with mascarpone, Codogno biscuits, Casale cake and amaretti.
+Finally, the desserts include the most typical cake of Lodi, the Tortionata, an almond cake with ancient origins.
+And not to be left out is the Easter lamb (a pastry filled with cream), Lodi cannoli, cookies of Codogno, Casale cake and amaretti.